zalando/skipper/docs/tutorials/ratelimit.md

 The backend ratelimit filter is `ratelimit()` and it is the simplest one.
-You can define how many requests a route allows for a given `time.Duration`.
+You can define how many requests a route allows for a given `time.Duration` to send to all backends of the route.
+This means that you can not limit traffic to a single backend instance.

 For example to limit the route to 10 requests per minute for each skipper instance, you can specify:

 ```
 ratelimit(10, "1m")